morris/nito/README.md

 **A jQuery library for building user interfaces.**

-By establishing a *declarative approach* with *pure updates*, Nito's helpers and conventions that make jQuery applications modular and maintainable.
+By establishing a *declarative approach* with *pure updates*, Nito's helpers and conventions make jQuery applications modular and maintainable.